 James Dodds - always known as Hamish in the RAF - was the eldest of four children of a Glasgow family.
 He attended Hyndland Secondary School in Lauderdale Gardens where he was a bright pupil and was expected to go up to Glasgow University.
 But on the outbreak of war he joined the RAF and attended flying lessons at Weston-super-Mare before flying solo in 1941 in Tiger Moths.

-Mr Dodds was an adventurous and enthusiastic pilot.
-On his second Hurricane flight he had to make a forced landing in terrible visibility and then, when flying in formation, his engine cut out and Mr Dodds landed unceremoniously in a field.
+On his second Hurricane flight, Mr Dodds had to make a forced landing in terrible visibility and then, when flying in formation, his engine cut out and Mr Dodds landed unceremoniously in a field.

-Mr Dodds' heroics and calm resolve made him a much respected and admired pilot.
-From 1943 to '45, he was transferred to 124 Squadron which had been based at RAF Castletown in Caithness and was involved with the defence of Scapa Flow.
+In 1945, Mr Dodds was transferred to 124 Squadron which had been based at RAF Castletown in Caithness and was involved with the defence of Scapa Flow.

-The squadron was transferred to Biggin Hill in 1943 and Mr Dodds flew Spitfires principally intercepting German reconnaissance aircrafts.
+The squadron was transferred to Biggin Hill in 1943.
 In the celebrations after peace was declared, Mr Dodds flew the first jet aeroplane over Scotland and then joined the large contingent of aircrafts that flew over London on VE Day.

 After being demobbed with the rank of Flying Officer in 1946, he retained his interest in flying through his membership of No 11 Reserve Flying School near Scone in Perthshire.